abdfaizaan/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 ## Accessing Your Lab Environment

-Once you're ready to dive in, your virtual machine and the guide will be right at your fingertips within your web browser.
+Once you're ready to dive in, your virtual machine and the **Guide** will be right at your fingertips within your web browser.

 ![Access Your VM and Lab Guide](./media/ll1.png)